tdaileygithub/astar-boost-emscripten/README.md

 ![screenshot](images/maze_solved.png)

-# Run the WASM
+# How to Deploy WASM

 Using IIS default is the quickest.
 But nginx+apache work fine too with tweaks needed for mime types.

-Just copy these 3 files [or build them yourself] to /.
+Just copy these 3 files [or build them yourself] to wwwroot

 - astar-boost-exe.js
 - astar-boost-exe.wasm